kuzhinjo/sms_spam_detector/README.md

 ## Create the Gradio Interface Application
 To Launch the application please run the program and paste the dynamic URL in the browser

-## Tested the following text messages.
+## Tested with the following text messages.
 Running on public URL: https://a4ecacf398c6d7c456.gradio.live:

 1. You are a lucky winner of $5000!